optimusmoose/JAMSS/README.md

 **How to clone a run:**
 1) Open an mzML file created by JaMMS with the "Load Options" Open button.
 All parameters will be automatically populated in the GUI.
-2) Unclick the "Replicate?" box.
+2) Click the "Clone?" box.
 This means you want to use the same random seed as was used in the original file, and you will get the same exact output file as you loaded options from, provided the .fasta file has not changed.
 3) Click run.

 **How to replicate a run:**
 1) Open an mzML file created by JaMMS with the "Load Options" Open button.
 All parameters will be automatically populated in the GUI.
 2) Optional: tweak options.
 The more things you change, the more different the "replicate" will be.
+3) Make sure "Clone?" is unchecked.
+Clone will make an exact duplicate of the previous mzML file.
 3) Hit run.

 **More involved run:**